modelsbymike3d/arbootcamp/content/instagram-intermediate/400-stencil-effect.md

 `youtube:U60CECzzneE`

 Layering the camera view on top of a different background results in some cool effects.
 With just a little setup, you can create some cool stencil effect lenses to recreate a wood burning type effect.
+This tutorial will go over everything you need to know.
 You can view an example of this type of filter [by clicking here](https://www.instagram.com/ar/884709542295899/) or by scanning the code below.

 ![QR code leading to an example stencil effect filter for Instagram](../../instagram-intermediate/stencil-effect/qr-code.png)